 Students will be introduced to a broad range of economic theories and principles.
 Coursework will address business, banking, labor, international trade, production, distribution, consumption, investment, and supply and demand.
+This course satisfies the Illinois State Consumer Education graduation requirement.

 Honors Human Geography